The Best Router of 2018 for streaming on multiple devices, gaming and NAS setups

-The video on our top pick for a router, the Netgear R6400, outlines the features we like best for HD streaming.
+The Netgear R7000 has the features that are best for HD and 4K HDR streaming.
 It’s a very fast router that will expand the range of your WiFi signal into once dark areas of your home.
-Features like Beamforming technology and VPN server are the same as ones seen on more expensive WiFi routers.

 ASUS RT-AC88U is the best router for gaming on a PC, XBox One and PlayStation 4.
 It’s performance rivals competitors like the Netgear Nighthawk X4, and remains arguably one of the most powerful routers on the market.

-For a cable modem, I recommend the Netgear CM600, especially if you are going to be using a high speed wireless router.
-It replaces last year’s recommendation, SURFboard SB6141, which is being phased out by some major cable providers, including Comcast.
+For a cable modem, I recommend the Arris SURFboard SB6190, especially if you are going to be using a high speed wireless router.
+It works with every major cable provider in the U.S., including Comcast and Spectrum.
 Buying my own cable modem gave me faster speeds than the Arris modem that I was renting from my former cable provider.
-I am saving a little over $60 in my first year of using it since I don’t have to rent a cable modem anymore.
+I began saving a little over $60 in my first year of using it because I didn’t have to rent a cable modem anymore.

 Let’s get back to talking about the best router for streaming or gaming.
 The bottom line is that you want a faster wireless router than the one you use today.
 And ideally, it will last for several years.